Thunder Vision Frequently Asked Questions

 The AM Thunder Vision schedule:

-9:30 AM – Arrival
+9:30 AM – Arrival, check-in

 9:40 AM – Group A goes on tour, Group B goes to presentation